Twisted forms of perfect complexes and Hilbert 90: The stack of automorphisms of a complex.

 Thus, it is enough to show that the inclusion map $(\Lambda^n_d\times L)\times_{\Lambda^n_d\times L'}(\Delta^n\times L')\subseteq L\times\Delta^n$ is inner anodyne.
 This is implied by that $\Lambda^n_d\subset\Delta^n$ is inner anodyne \cite{lurie2009higher}*{Corollary 2.3.2.4}.
 As the subcategories on Cartesian sections are full subcategories, the same argument goes through for them.
 In case $p$ is a right fibration, we can use a similar argument for $n\ge0$ and $0\le d\le n$.

 \end{proof}

 We will now show that our two potentially different notions of automorphism group are indeed the same.
-For the purposes of the proof, it will be useful to realise that limits in the simplicial nerve of a fibrant simplicial category amount to homotopy limits in the original simplicial category, see \cite{lurie2009higher}*{4.2.4.1 and A3.3.13}.
-The proof will make use of the contravariant model structure on $\Sets_\Delta/S$, see \cite{lurie2009higher}*{2.1.4.12 and 2.2.1.2 }.
+The proof will make use of the contravariant model structure on $\Set_\Delta/S$, see \cite{lurie2009higher}*{2.1.4.12 and 2.2.1.2 }.